xled/xled-docs/docs/rest_api.rst

 `product_code`
 	(string), e.g. "TWW210SPP" or "TWI190SPP"
 `device_name`
-	(string), by default consists of `Twinkly_` prefix and uppercased right three bytes of MAC address of a WiFi device.
+	(string), name of the device - see section Device Name in Protocol details.
 `uptime`
 	(string) number as a string.
 Miliseconds since start.
 E.g. "60000" `hw_id`
-	(string), three bytes encoded as hexadecimal digits.
-Seem to come from MAC address but differs in right most byte.
+	(string), see section Hardware ID in Protocol details.
 `mac`
 	(string) MAC address as six groups of two hexadecimal digits separated by colons (:).
+Address of a device in access point mode.
 `uuid`
 	(string) UUID of the device
 `max_supported_led`